efhart4/Short-Term-Solar-Forecasting/README.md

 # Short Term Solar Forecasting

 ## Overview
 This repository contains the files and data related to the research paper titled "Short Term Solar Forecasting."
-The paper explores the performance of different models in forecasting the solar irradiance at a given location.
+The paper explores the performance of different machine learning models in forecasting the solar irradiance at a given location.

 ## Research Paper
 **Short Term Solar Forecasting.pdf**: The main research paper in PDF format, containing detailed findings, analysis, and conclusions regarding the forecasting of solar irradiance.